Chapter 02 A for a trusted, responsible and inclusive cloud

 This era of rapid technology-driven change raises complex challenges and difficult contradictions.

-The very same capabilities that make this moment so promising also raise the specter of job displacement.
+The very same technologies that make this moment so promising also raise the specter of job displacement.
 The same tools that make it possible to launch new companies and find new ways to cure diseases can just as easily be used to commit crimes and organize terrorist attacks.

 The question for government leaders and policymakers around the globe is how to harness the power of the cloud to transform people’s lives for the better without unleashing the potential for dislocation and disorder.
-The task is a daunting one that raises fundamental questions about how to strike the right balance between competing interests such as: public safety and the right to privacy; how to recognize national sovereignty without restricting the efficient flow of information across international borders; and how to provide entrepreneurs and innovators with the freedom to create and disrupt while ensuring that the benefits of change are broadly and equitably shared.
+The task is a daunting one that raises fundamental questions about how to strike the right balance between competing interests such as how to protect public safety and the right to privacy; how to recognize national sovereignty without restricting the efficient flow of information across international borders; and how to provide entrepreneurs and innovators with the freedom to create and disrupt while ensuring that the benefits of change are broadly and equitably shared.

-And while we believe that a new generation of laws and policies is essential given the revolutionary impact of the transformation that is underway, we also recognize that policy change takes time and often lags behind the pace of technology.
+And although we believe that a new generation of laws and policies is essential given the revolutionary impact of the transformation that is underway, we also recognize that policy change takes time and often lags behind the pace of technology.
 We believe the technology companies that are driving these changes have an important role to play in helping policymakers anticipate the challenges that lie ahead.

-So much of what makes technology work in the modern world is the creation of international standards, industry codes, and government certifications.
-So we remain committed to working across our industry, with our partners and governments to find the right balance between laws, regulation, and standards.
+So much of what makes technology work in the modern world is the creation of international standards, industry codes and government certifications.
+So, we remain committed to working across our industry, with our partners and governments, to find the right balance between laws, regulation and standards.